Battle of Ushant (1944): Engagement

 The British flotilla were moving westward down the Channel when the German ships were detected by radar just after 01:00 on 9 June.
-Jones turned his force to meet the Germans, who were by now 30 miles east-northeast of the Ile de Batz.
-The two flotillas clashed intermittently thereafter, exchanging gunfire and salvoes of torpedoes.
+Jones turned his force to meet the Germans, who were by now 30 nmi east-north-east of the Ile de Batz.
+The two flotillas clashed intermittently thereafter, exchanging gunfire and salvos of torpedoes.
 Tartar was struck several times, but was able to put out fires and restore her speed.
 ZH1 was then engaged by both Tartar and Ashanti, with Ashanti launching two torpedoes at point-blank range.
 One struck ZH1, blowing off her bows.
 With the ship crippled, her captain, Klaus Barckow gave the order to abandon ship, then scuttled her with depth charges at 02:40.
 Barckow was among the 39 killed.
 Twenty-eight managed to reach France, the remaining 140 were picked up by the British.

-Haida and Huron had meanwhile been pursuing Z24 and T24 until the German ships ran into a British minefield.
-The Canadians attempted to detour around it, but eventually lost the Germans.
+Haida and Huron had been pursuing Z24 and T24 until the German ships ran into a British minefield.
+The Canadians tried to detour around it but eventually lost touch with the Germans.
 Z24 and T24 regrouped, with the intention of returning to engage the British, but finding they were not being followed, they left the area.
 Haida and Huron returned to the scene and came across Bechtolsheim's Z32, which had received a heavy pounding and lost contact with the rest of the Germans.
 There was some confusion over establishing each other's identity, but when the Canadians discovered she was a German ship they opened fire.
 Bechtolsheim fled at high speed, but Z32, having sustained heavy damage, was driven ashore on the Ile de Batz, and then finished off by a squadron of Beaufighter aircraft the next day.
-Z32 lost 19 killed during the battle.
+Z32 lost 19 men killed during the battle.